jennaharrison/jennaharrison.github.io/essays/coding-standards.md

 ## AI Use

-I used ChatGPT in the writing process to check my grammar and to separate some of my really long paragraphs into shorter, clearer paragraphs to make it easier to read.
+I used ChatGPT while writing to help me fix my grammar and to proofread.